department-of-veterans-affairs/vagov-content/pages/health-care/eligibility/active-duty.md

       description: Learn how VA health care works and which Veterans health care services we cover.
     - url: /health-care/health-needs-conditions/mental-health/
       title: VA mental health services
-      description: Learn how to get started with VA mental health services for posttraumatic stress disorder (PTSD), psychological effects of military sexual trauma (MST), depression, grief, anxiety, and other needs.
+      description: Learn how to get started with VA mental health services for posttraumatic stress disorder (PTSD), the psychological effects of military sexual trauma (MST), depression, grief, anxiety, and other needs.
     - url: /health-care/health-needs-conditions/health-issues-related-to-service-era/
       title: Health issues related to service history
       description: Find out which health concerns you should be aware of depending on when and where you served.